Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/README.md

 ## Download

 You can build the assistant on your machine if you prefer _(see [How to Build](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/blob/master/CONTRIBUTING.md#how-to-build))_.
 If you don't want to build the project for yourself, you can download the Assistant Setup/Installer for the respective platform from [here (releases)](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/releases).
-You can donload from other official sources as well.
+You can download from other official sources as well.

 ### Windows (using `winget`)